IwanTen/L5-website/docs/download.md

 ### Windows

-ZeroBrane Studio, Sublime Text, Notepad++, and SciTE allow you to launch your program from within their code editors.
+ZeroBrane Studio, Sublime Text, VS Code, Notepad++, and SciTE allow you to launch your program from within their code editors, though may take some special configuration.

 Otherwise, the easiest way to run your program is to drag the folder onto either love.exe or a shortcut to love.exe.
-Remember to drag the folder containing main.lua, and not main.lua itself.
+Remember to drag the folder containing `main.lua`, and not `main.lua` itself.

 You can also launch the game from the command line: